Duo accused of duping Secret Service: What were they after? - NewsBreak

 The Federal Bureau of Investigation reports that at least four agents and officers were at the receiving end of Taherzadeh and Ali’s gifts, including drones, surveillance equipment, cellphones and rent-free apartments, including a penthouse worth more than $40,000 per year.
 Those agents are now on administrative leave.

 The duo’s ploy unraveled Wednesday night during a raid at their luxury apartment in Washington, in the very same building where some of the Secret Service employees they are accused of making friends with lived.
-This comes after a postal inspector picked up on their odd behavior and reported it to the Department of Homeland Security and the FBI.FBI: Phony ‘feds’ handed out gifts to Secret Service agents
+This comes after a postal inspector picked up on their odd behavior and reported it to the Department of Homeland Security and the FBI.FBI warns of sextortion schemes targeting teen boys

 Taherzadeh and Ali are accused of running their scheme for at least two years to ingratiate themselves in the defense and law enforcement community, and a bombshell disclosure in federal court Thursday revealed that one of the men has ties to Pakistani intelligence.
 Court proceedings also disclosed that Ali has visas from both Pakistan and Iran.